-The GIG Target Group's management, advisers and their affiliates, led by Ian Drew and Matthew Truell, and senior advisers Chris Sturgeon and Kari Stadigh have significant experience in the subsea power transmission sector in renewables, interconnectors, power from shore and domestic grids.
+The GIG Target Group's board, management, advisers and their affiliates have significant experience in the subsea power transmission sector in renewables, interconnectors, power from shore and domestic grids.
 As well as developing the GIG Target Group's own operations, they have provided strategic and technical support, marine management, and advice to many of the leading Transmission System Operators (TSOs) across Europe, including RTE and National Grid.
 For example, they have worked on IFA2, NeuConnect, Britned and Viking Link, and internationally on BassLink.